bregman-arie/devops-exercises/README.md

   - A common language (for the two ends to understand)
   - A way to address who do you want to communicate with
-  - A Connection (so the content of of the communication can reach the recipients)
+  - A Connection (so the content of the communication can reach the recipients)
 </b></details>

 <details>